 OVERVIEW OF VC_OCF SERVICE

-The Virtual Channel Operational Control Field (VC_OCF) Service provides transfer of fixed-length data units, each consisting of four octets, in the Operational Control Field (OCF) of Transfer Frames of a Virtual Channel.
+The Virtual Channel Operational Control Field (VC_OCF) Service provides transfer of fixed-length data units, each consisting of four octets, in the Operational Control Field (OCF) of Transfer Frames in a Virtual Channel.
 The service is unidirectional and sequence-preserving.
+The inclusion of an OCF_SDU in a transfer frame is signaled in the Transfer Frame Header.
 The transfer is synchronized with the release of Transfer Frames of a Virtual Channel.
 The service does not guarantee completeness, but it may signal gaps in the sequence of service data units delivered to the receiving user.

+Only one Virtual Channel Operational Control Field (VC_OCF) Service can exist within a Master Channel and that service may be provided by multiple VCs that are designated by the VC managed parameter to support the service.

-Only one user can use this service on a Virtual Channel, and the user is identified with the GVCID of the Virtual Channel.
-Service data units from different users are not multiplexed together within one Virtual Channel.
+Only the COP and SDLS users can use this service on a Virtual Channel, because the OCF service can distinguish between their respective reports.
+The user is identified with the GVCID of the Virtual Channel.
+Service data units from different OCF users are multiplexed together for delivery within the OCF of the transmitted Virtual Channel.

 VC_OCF SERVICE PARAMETERS